KarthikeyanS27/Turtlebot-Navigation/README.md

 This repository contains autonomous navigation research work conducted at the National University of Singapore (NUS) during Summer 2019.
 Work was developed in Python for ROS/Gazebo simulation environment.
 For complete written project report, see AutonomousNavigationBasedOnTurtleBot.pdf

-This research project also produced a custom ROS package, [ackermann_nav-ROS](https://github.com/apletta/ackermann_nav-ROS).
+This research project also produced a custom ROS package for four wheeled autonomous vehicles.
+For more information please see [ackermann_nav-ROS](https://github.com/apletta/ackermann_nav-ROS).

 ## Sample Usage
 Main categories are: